early work

 Aliens Landed in My Life

-Butoh Dance
+Butoh

 “Butoh (舞踏Butō) is a form of Japanese dance theater.
-Following World War II, butoh arose in 1959 through collaborations by founders Tatsumi Hijikata and Kazuo Ohno.“ [Butoh]
+Following World War II, butoh arose in 1959 through collaborations by founders Tatsumi Hijikata and Kazuo Ōhno.“ [Butoh]

 Kuenca, White Dance in Latin American tour I coordinator

-Visual Theater
+Visual Poetry

 “We can find various registers and genres in the works of Joan Brossa: literary poetry, theatre, cinema, visual poetry, objects, posters, installations, corporeal poems, etc. All sides of the same pyramid.”
 [Joan Brossa]